tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

 curves.

-(ref:phon-diff-curves) Differences in the average looks to the phonological foil versus the unrelated image between age 4 and the other ages.
+(ref:phon-diff-curves) Differences in the average looks to the phonological competitor versus the unrelated image between age 4 and the other ages.
 Plotted line is estimated difference and the shaded region is the 95% confidence interval around that difference.
 Blue boxes highlight regions where the 95% interval excludes zero.
 From age 3 to age 4,